-Metrology is defined as the science of measurement.
-The State Metrologists design and perform measurement experiments to satisfy the primary function of the metrology lab: to provide calibration services for State of Alaska Weights & Measures inspectors.
+Metrologists design and perform measurement experiments to satisfy the primary function of the metrology lab: to provide calibration services for State of Alaska Weights & provide calibration services for State of Alaska Weights & Measures inspectors.
 The laboratory also provides calibrations to support government, construction, fishing, marijuana, law enforcement, petroleum, and other industries that form the backbone of the Alaskan economy.
-The State of Alaska Metrology Laboratory is one of 18 laboratories nationwide that has both a National Institute of Standards and Technology (NIST) recognition and National Voluntary Laboratory Accreditation Program accreditation.
+The State of Alaska Metrology Laboratory is one of 18 laboratories nationwide that has both a National Institute of Standards and Technology (NIST) recognition and National Voluntary Laboratory Accreditation Program endorsement.
 This allows the State of Alaska Metrology Laboratory measurement results to be accepted internationally and in all 50 states.